Hire in Mongolia

 The additional regular holiday term for civil servants may be established by the appropriate law.

-If an employee contracts a normal disease or domestic injury and therefore rendered unable to perform their duties, as determined by a competent medical authority, then they are entitled to paid sick leave for the duration of such temporary inability.
+If an employee contracts a normal disease or domestic injury – and is therefore rendered unable to perform their duties as determined by a competent medical authority – then they are entitled to paid sick leave for the duration of such a temporary disability.

 Maternity & Parental Leave